root-project/root/README/ReleaseNotes/v628/index.md

 ## RooFit Libraries

+### Consistent definition of the default minimizer type for all of RooFit/RooStats

+In previous releases, the default minimizer type that RooFit used was hardcoded to be the original `Minuit`, while RooStats used the default minimizer specified by `ROOT::Math::MinimizerOptions::DefaultMinimizerType()`.
+Now it is possible to centrally define the global minimizer for all RooFit libraries via `ROOT::Math::MinimizerOptions::SetDefaultMinimizer()`, or alternatively in the `.rootrc` file by adding for example `Root.Fitter: Minuit2` to select Minuit2.

 ### Code modernization by using `std::string` in RooFit interfaces

 The following lesser-used RooFit functions now return a `std::string` instead of a `const char*`, potentially requiring the update of your code: